Nealelab/sc_enrichment/README.md

 Steps to run the pipeline:

 1. Prepare a tab-separated file containing the inputs for the `dsub` command.
 See an example in `/example/submit_list_example.tsv`.
 These environmental variables are then read in by the script called by `dsub` as explained below.
-These fields are mandatories:
+Depending on your analysis, these fields can change but below is an example:
 ```
 --env INPUT_MAIN - This will provide your main annotation, can be path to gene list, rsids,
-                   ldscore folder or bed file.
+                   ldscore folder, bed file or ldcts file with genesets or ldscores.
 		   In this example it is a gene list.
 --env INPUT_SUMSTAT - List of comma-separated files (already processed with munge_sumstats.py)
                       where to apply partition LDscore.
 --env PREFIX - Prefix for the ldscores files that will be created and the results file